snipe/snipe-it/README.md

 ### Set up the debugbar

-In dev mode, I use the fabulous [Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) by @barryvdh.
+In dev mode, I use the fabulous [Laravel Debugbar](https://github.com/barryvdh/laravel-debugbar) by [barryvdh](https://github.com/barryvdh).
 After you've installed/updated composer, you'll need to publish the assets for the debugbar:

 	php artisan debugbar:publish